PLEASE NOTE: I am currently unable to accept new clients until January 2018.

 What are my working hours?

 I see clients Monday through Thursday, beginning at 10am with my last session at 6pm.
-(January, 2017 – Please note: at this time my evening sessions are filled)
+(July, 2017 – Please note: currently, evening sessions are filled)

 Please feel free to get in touch with any questions you may have.
 I’m happy to respond to any and all inquiries.